spinel-coop/rv-ruby-dev/README.md

 ## Local development

-Run `bin/setup` to tap your checkout of this repo as `spinel-coop/rv-ruby`.
+- Run `bin/setup` to tap your checkout of this repo as `spinel-coop/rv-ruby`.
-Run e.g. `brew portable-package --no-uninstall-deps --debug --verbose rv-ruby@3.4.5` to build Ruby 3.4.5.
+- Run e.g. `brew rv-package --no-uninstall-deps --debug --verbose rv-ruby@3.4.5` to build Ruby 3.4.5 locally with YJIT.

 ## How do I issue a new release